MicrosoftDocs/entra-docs/docs/identity/enterprise-apps/migrate-okta-sync-provisioning.md

 ## Confirm ImmutableID attribute synchronized by Okta

 The ImmutableID attribute ties synchronized objects to their on-premises counterparts.
-Okta takes the Active Directory objectGUID of an on-premises object and converts it to a Base64-encoded string.
+Okta takes the Active Directory objectGUID of an on-premises object and converts it to a Base-64-encoded string.
 By default, it then stamps that string to the ImmutableID field in Microsoft Entra ID.

 You can connect to Microsoft Graph PowerShell and examine the current ImmutableID value.
-If you've never used the Microsoft Graph PowerShell module, run it in an administrative session before you run commands:
+If you haven't used the Microsoft Graph PowerShell module, run it in an administrative session before you run commands:

 If you have the module, a warning might appear to update to the latest version.

-1. Import the module after it's installed.
+1. Import the installed module.
 2. In the authentication window, sign in as at least a [Hybrid Identity Administrator](~/identity/role-based-access-control/permissions-reference.md#hybrid-identity-administrator).
 3. Connect to the tenant.
 4. Verify ImmutableID value settings.
 The following example is the default of converting the objectGUID into the ImmutableID.